-After visiting a prison rodeo, Marge volunteers to teach convicts how to be artists and befriends a prisoner Jack who has artistic potential, but is extremely manipulative.
+After visiting a prison rodeo, Marge volunteers to teach convicts how to be artists and befriends a prisoner Jack (guest star Michael Keaton) who has artistic potential, but is extremely manipulative.
 Meanwhile, Homer suffers a back injury, visits a chiropractor, and later uses a trash can to fix people's spines.

 - Does This Remind You of Anything?: Principal Skinner's scheduling of the school's lunch menu is an obvious jab at how network executives schedule TV shows.

-- Face Palm: Marge covers her face with her hand when she sees Jack setting Skinner's car.
+- Face Palm: Marge covers her face with her hand when she sees Jack setting Skinner's car on fire.

 - Panthera Awesome: The original mural painting for the school team Puma's Pride is a warrior woman riding a puma.